A Day in Lower School — Elementary

 A day in Calhoun’s Lower School — Elementary is made up of carefully-structured routines, which supports academic risk taking and joyful learning.
 Dedicated blocks of work time allow students to develop new skills, practice problem solving, and discover their passions.
 Teachers are also deliberate in creating a secure environment in which children can explore activities outside of their comfort zone.

 Third through fifth graders are in class from 8:30am-3pm.

 Calhoun’s schedule is built on a six-day rotation; activities and classes are not linked to the days of the week, but rotate through days one through six.
 This structure ensures that a day of classes isn’t missed when a holiday occurs.

 Drop-In Care and After School Programs

-Early drop-off care is available starting at 8am for 3’s-2nd grade students and starting at 7:30am for 3rd-5th graders.
+Early drop-off care is available starting at 7:30am for 3rd-5th graders.

 Calhoun’s After School Program (ASP) offers a wide range of choices for after-school activities for Calhoun students, 3's through 8th grade.
 Additional drop-in care and extended day services are available through Calhoun’s ASP program.
 Learn more.

 Students at the 81st Street building enjoy nutritious meals as part of Calhoun’s “Eat Right Now” lunch program.
 Students are welcome to bring their own nut-free lunch to school.

 Teachers frequently organize trips outside of school to deepen the learning experience and engagement of our students.
 Students take field trips to nearby parks and museums, or various locations around the city related to their studies.